trevclaridge/Writ-of-Rulers/Design Notes/Misc Ideas.md

 Instead of having some of the more advanced rules be in the optional section, make them escalations of the base rules.
 Once one player performs them, they become available to everyone.
 If no one performs one of the escalations, then everyone knows for a fact that they are not in play.
 Make a world event whenever an escalation is performed.

 For example, the external cutting of communication of the Send a Delegate writ.
 Everybody knows when that escalation is first used.
 Maybe even make the offending party known publicly.

+---

+Make the Kingdom Class eras into the rewards for getting the Kingdom Resource scales in balance.
+For each scale in balance, increase by one level to get better abilities.